 - Moderation components represent the food groups and dietary elements for which there are recommended limits to consumption.
 For moderation components, higher scores reflect lower intakes, because lower intakes are more desirable.
 The scoring standard for saturated fats in the HEI-Toddlers-2020 has unique considerations.
 There is no recommendation to restrict saturated fatty acids for children under 2 which is described in the section titled HEI-2020 Total and Component Scoring Standards.

-HEI-2015 Total and Component Scoring Standards
+HEI-2020 Total and Component Scoring Standards

-The HEI-2015 components can be considered as a set of scores, each of which measures compliance with a different aspect of the Dietary Guidelines.
+The HEI-2020 components can be considered as a set of scores, each of which measures compliance with a different aspect of the Dietary Guidelines.
 Each of the 13 components is assigned a standard for achieving a maximum score.
 The components are then summed to get the total HEI-2015 score: a maximum of 100 points.
 The HEI components are weighted equally because all aspects are considered equally important.
 Some areas of the diet are represented by two components and assigned a maximum of 5 points each.
 All other components receive a maximum of 10 points.

-For example, fruit is represented by 2 components: Total Fruits and Whole Fruits.
+For example, fruit is represented by 2 components: total fruits and whole fruits.
 Each component can receive a maximum of 5 points with a total of 10 points for the fruit component of the diet.